 The IMX298 – 16.0 MP Raspberry Pi Compatible Camera Module (B0174) features the IMX298 color sensor from Sony.
 Raspberry Pi uses this sensor for their 16.0 MP camera.
 The sensor has a 1/2.8″ optical format, which combined with the pixel size of 1.12 µm x 1.12 µm, provides the 16.0 MP 4656 x 3496 image.
 This is a rolling shutter sensor, which captures an entire column (or row) simultaneously.
 The sensor compiles the image by scanning across (or down).
 This camera module is sold only with a stock lens.

 In the Arduino world, a “shield” is a piggy-back circuit board that provides additional functionality to the development board.
-In this context, a camera shield provides the required interface from the camera module to your computer.
-You may choose to create your own custom-built hardware interface via the 30-pin 0.5 mm pitch interface.
-Or, you will need to purchase the ArduCAM MIPI Adapter Board for USB3.0 Camera Shield and the ArduCAM USB3.0 Camera Shield, (or just the new ArduCAM USB 2 Rev E Camera Shield) which provides you a USB connection to a Windows or Linux computer for this camera module.
+In this context, a camera shield provides one possible interface from the camera module to your computer.
+You will need to purchase the ArduCAM MIPI Adapter Board for USB3.0 Camera Shield and the ArduCAM USB3.0 Camera Shield, (or just the new ArduCAM USB 2 Rev E Camera Shield) which provides you a USB connection to a Windows or Linux computer for this camera module.
 Open-source software and binaries are provided on the ArduCAM GitHub site (see link below) for these boards.
 ArduCAM supplies a wide variety of camera modules that are compatible with their USB Camera Shields, and all are available from DLSCorp.

 Raspberry Pi Interface: